DinMo

 Alexandra Augusti

-To segment effectively, you must first take a step back and define your objectives, especially in choosing the right segmentation criteria.
-Regular performance tracking and updates are crucial to focus marketing efforts on high-value segments.
+To segment effectively, you first need to take a step back and define your objectives — particularly when it comes to choosing the right segmentation criteria and identifying the target market.
+Performance tracking and agility then help to focus marketing efforts on the highest-value customer segments.

-In this article, we help you grasp customer segmentation and provide classic examples to guide you.
+👉 In this article, we’ll help you understand marketing segmentation and provide classic examples to guide your thinking. 🔍

 What is Customer Segmentation?